arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 This is where OpenMV comes in.
 [Here](https://openmv.io/) you can read more about the OpenMV IDE.

-## MicroPython

-With OpenMV and the Portenta board, it is possible to use MicroPython in sketches.

-[Here](http://docs.MicroPython.org/en/latest/) you can read more about MicroPython.

 ## OpenMV features

 ### Histogram